yezhiyi9670/mc-texture-update-backport/README.md

 <div style="float:right"><img src="https://i.loli.net/2020/02/01/x2E3JcfH7ZOQdRe.png"></div>

+Warning: I'm not going to maintain this.
+Use [Modernity](https://www.curseforge.com/minecraft/texture-packs/modernity) instead.
+It has the same functionallity and is better.

 Like the new textures in Minecraft 1.14 but don't play it because of the lack of mods?
 Then try this texture pack!<sup>[Java Edition Only]</sup>

 (If you still haven't played 1.14 yet, or you haven't noticed the changes, [see it in Minecraft Wiki](https://minecraft-zh.gamepedia.com/%E6%9D%90%E8%B4%A8%E6%9B%B4%E6%96%B0))